Joystream/joystream/testnets/acropolis/storage-module.md

   validate `ContentMetadata` entries.
 - `DataObjectStorageRelationship`: an entry in the [Data Object Storage Registry](./storage-module-data-object-storage-registry.md), describing which actor has stored a particular `DataObject`.

+### Architecture

+The basic unit of storage is a `DataObject`, for which a unique `ContentId` is entered into the `DataDirectory`.
+Each `DataObject` is associated with a `DataObjectType`, which describes storage parameters such as maximum permissible file sizes, etc.

+For each `DataObject`, one storage provider acts as the `Liaison`, accepting and validating the actual content upload, and making the content available to other storage providers.
+The `Liaison` and any other storage provider that holds the content available enters this fact into the runtime as a `DataObjectStorageRelationship`.

+For purposes of content discovery, `ContentMetadata` is added to the runtime.
+Each `ContentMetadata` is identified by a `ContentId`; that is, one `ContentId` usually maps to a `DataObject` and a `ContentMetadata` entry.
+The `ContentMetadata` has a JSON payload, and a `SchemaId` indicating to clients how are to interpret the payload.

+`ContentMetadata` *can* be used hierarchically.
+Each entry can have any number of `ContentId` as children.
+These child IDs can be used to store `DataObject` and/or `ContentMetadata` entries of their own, allowing for organizing `DataObject` entries into hierarchical structures, e.g. for:

+- Podcast episodes in a Podcast
+- Series episodes in a video series
+- Individual language audio files for translated videos, or subtitle texts.
+- etc.

+The runtime imposes no restrictions on how `SchemaId` is to be used; however, the intent is to eventually add a schema registry that stores e.g.
+[well documented schemas](https://schema.org), or some Joystream specific derivates.